andy-matter/MessageEncoder/README.md

-Library hopefully self explanatory through public: space in Header-file ;)
+The Library is hopefully self-explanatory through public: space in Header-file ;)